History of Kentucky: Walker Line

 The Walker Line, surveyed by Dr. Thomas Walker and party in 1779, forms the southern boundary of Kentucky with Tennessee, except for the portion bounding the subsequent Jackson purchase.
 It was an extension of the original boundary line between the colonies of Virginia and North Carolina westward to the Tennessee River, which was the then western boundary of Kentucky.
 It was supposed to be the parallel of latitude 36 degrees and 30 minutes north, but the surveyors made an error, not accounting for deflection of the needle (magnetic north is not geographic north) so the terminus on the Tennessee River was 17 miles north of the true parallel.

 Kentucky discovered the error in 1803 and attempted to reclaim the sliver of land that included the settlement of Clarksville, then in Tennessee.
 The states disputed the boundary for many years, until in 1819, Kentucky appointed commissioners to survey and mark the true boundary along the parallel.
 Tennessee refused to allow settlement north of Kentucky's line until the matter should be settled.
 In 1818, Kentucky had dispatched two surveyors Robert Alexander and Luke Munsell, to survey the parallel west of the Tennessee River.
 In 1820, the states appointed a joint commission of the ablest lawyers and judges in each state to settle the treaty.
 They arrived at the compromise that the Alexander-Munsell survey line, which appeared on early maps as the Munsell Line, would be the boundary west of the Tennessee River to the Mississippi River (i.e. it partitioned the 1818 Jackson Purchase; the Tennessee portion became West Tennessee), and the Walker Line as originally surveyed, the boundary east of the Tennessee River.
-Inbetween, the boundary line followed the Tennessee River.
+In between, the boundary line followed the Tennessee River.
 So today, there is a noticeable zigzag in the western portion of the boundary on Kentucky and Tennessee maps.

 Large parts of the boundary remained uncertain until a resurvey of the deviant Walker Line was completed in 1859.